CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

  });
 ```

-Giving the `api` object a descriptive `loadRestaurants()` methods seems good.
-We are stubbing out the API here in the test, so we'll just implement that method to return a Promise that resolves to our hard-coded records.
+Giving the `api` object a descriptive `loadRestaurants()` method seems good.
+We are stubbing out the API here in the test, so we just implement that method to return a Promise that resolves to our hard-coded records.

 Now, to set up our Redux store.
 We'll use a real Redux store to run our tests through.
 That way we are testing our thunks, action creators, and reducers in integration.
 MORE ON THIS